andrewcargill/Grade3-Music-Quiz/README.md

 The games design is fun, welcoming and purposefully simplistic.
 Using the energy of the crowd in the background image to spur the students along!

-The visual focus is the question text, and feeding back feedback to the user after each question is answered.
+The visual focus is the question text and feeding back to the user after each question.
 This personal feedback helps the learner progress through the game and when they reach the end they are encouraged to try again.

-Each time the game is played the questions are presented in a new random order to keep the user engaged.
+Each time the game is played the questions are presented in a new order to help keep the user engaged.

 ![Website on various devices](/assets/images/readme_game.jpg)